 Clinical trials help in the development and testing of new treatments such as medicines and procedures.
 These procedures require the researchers to monitor a large number of test subjects, their individual EHR information, medical histories, their habits, allergies, genetic details, and other data that may be relevant to the study being performed.

 Keeping track of all this data manually is virtually impossible, let alone analyzing it to find hidden correlations.
-Big data analytics can be used to analyze such data and find patterns and correlations that can help in assessing the effectiveness of different medicines with greater accuracy.
+Data analytics in healthcare can be used to analyze such data and find patterns and correlations that can help in assessing the effectiveness of different medicines with greater accuracy.

 Researchers and analysts can explore the data from the analytics reports to verify and test their hypotheses before confirming the effectiveness of a drug or a medical procedure.
 As a result, new treatment methods can be commercialized quickly, benefiting both the patients and healthcare institutions.

-Using wearables and other biosensing devices, doctors can monitor patient health after surgeries and other treatments.
-These wearables can constantly collect data on key health parameters of patients after they’ve been discharged from hospitals and record the same in the patients’ personal health records.
+The Internet of Things (IoT) has resulted in doctors and healthcare providers using wearables and other biosensing devices to monitor patient health after surgeries and other treatments.
+These wearables can constantly collect data on key health parameters of patients after they’ve been discharged from hospitals and record the same in the patients’ health records.